Ecogenomics/GTDBTk/README.md

 ## Copyright

-Copyright © 2017 Pierre-Alain Chaumeil.
+Copyright Â© 2017 Pierre-Alain Chaumeil.
 See LICENSE for further details.